• Skip to primary navigation

 • Storage - Homemade passion fruit purée will last for up to 10 days in the fridge, or up to 6 months in the freezer.

 • Freeze the purée in an ice cube tray for long-term storage.
 After they’ve frozen through, keep them in an airtight container or zip-top bag for perfect puree easy access to use in ice creams, lilikoi cheesecake, and cocktails!
+Here's a link to 10 passion fruit recipes to get you started.

 • Or freeze in zip-top sandwich bags.
 If you prefer using a larger amount of purée at a time, measure 1-2 cups of purée into each bag, carefully removing as much air as possible.
 After the top is zipped, lay the bag flat on its side, smoothing the purée out into a flat sheet.
 Freeze until solid, then stack the bags vertically like books on a shelf to keep your freezer nice and tidy.